Quantization of the affine group of a local field: Abstract

 \section{Abstract}

-For a non Archimedean local field which is not of characteristic $2$, nor an extension of $\Q_2$, we construct a pseudo-differential calculus covariant under a unimodular subgroup of the affine group of the field.
+For a non-Archimedean local field which is not of characteristic $2$, nor an extension of $\Q_2$, we construct a pseudo-differential calculus covariant under a unimodular subgroup of the affine group of the field.
 Our phase space is a quotient group of the covariance group.
-Our main result is a generalisation on that context of the Calder\'on-Vaillancourt estimate.
-Our construction can be thought as the non Archimedean version of Unterberger's Fuchs calculus and our methods are mainly based on Wigner functions and on coherent states transform.
+Our main result is a generalization on that context of the Calder\'on-Vaillancourt estimate.
+Our construction can be thought as the non-Archimedean version of Unterberger's Fuchs calculus and our methods are mainly based on Wigner functions and on coherent states transform.

 {\Small{\bf Keywords:} Equivariant quantization, Local fields, $p$-adic pseudo-differential analysis, $p$-adic Fuchs calculus, Coherent states, Wigner functions, Calder\'on-Vaillancourt estimate}